unbolt/ritual.sh/content/posts/2023-10-31-upgrading-our-coffee-experience-a-review-of-rave-coffee/index.md

 As I mentioned at the start, the coffee alone wasn't all we were looking for.
 We also wanted a coffee supplier that was in some alignment with our values.

 Good news is, Rave Coffee seem quite environmentally minded.
-They are a member of <a href="https://ravecoffee.co.uk/pages/1-for-the-planet" target="_blank" rel="noreferrer noopener">1% For The Planet</a> - which donates 1% of sales (not profits) to environmental causes.
+They are a member of [1% For The Planet](https://ravecoffee.co.uk/pages/1-for-the-planet)</a> - which donates 1% of sales (not profits) to environmental causes.

 They're also not that far away from us geographically, so hopefully that cuts down on the carbon footprint a little bit.